Jewry Wall: Jewry Wall Museum

 The Jewry Wall Museum faces the Jewry Wall ruins, and houses artefacts from Iron Age, Roman, and medieval Leicester.
-The building is Grade II listed and below Vaughan College, home to Leicester University's Institute for Lifelong-Learning.
-The museum is run by Leicester City Council and is free to enter.
+The building is Grade II listed.
+The museum is run by Leicester City Council.

-In 2004, as part of a scheme of cost-cutting by Leicester City Council, it was proposed that the Jewry Wall Museum's hours be reduced.
-An interest group was created in response, and the 'Friends of Jewry Wall Museum' have been actively promoting the museum since.
-Nevertheless, Leicester City Council reduced the museum's hours to save money, and it is closed for several months over the winter.
-Councillor John Mugglestone rationalised the decision at the time, saying: "At Jewry Wall, we have more curators than visitors".

-The museum was threatened again in 2011, when Leicester City Council announced plans to close the museum (along with two others in the city) to save money.
-This decision was overturned following a motion by the City Council's backbench Labour councillors, led by former Labour Council leader Ross Willmott.
+After being closed from 2017 for renovations costing nearly £17 million, the museum reopened on July 26, 2025, with a refreshed design, multimedia exhibitions, and fully immersive experiences.

 In popular culture

 The Jewry Wall features as the "Old Bathhouse" in the 2020 video game Assassin's Creed Valhalla.
 It is in the town of Ledecestre, the form of the name of Leicester that appears in the Domesday Book of 1086.